 Hi everyone!
-This post is just to help answer a common question I get in my inbox from time to time.
-This is just a simple tutorial for those of you who wonder how to remove bubbles from your resin.
-There is a right way, a wrong way, and a few in between ways.
+This post is to help answer a common question I get in my inbox from time to time.
+It is a simple tutorial for those of you who wonder how to remove bubbles from your resin.
+There is a right way, a wrong way, and a few in-between ways.
 Let’s get to it!

 *As an Amazon Associate this post contains affiliate links for which I may be compensated a small amount if you should click and purchase something through them.
 This is at no extra cost to you.